koroltony/AccuScope/README.md

 - Video file playback and real-time camera streaming
 - Pluggable error detection scripts (real-time or offline)
 - Adjustable preview mask for focusing on regions of interest
-- Remote SSH script execution and system monitoring via `jtop`
+- Remote SSH script execution and system monitoring via `jtop` and `Fabric`
 - View system logs from Jetson remotely in a GUI popup
+- Detected anomalies are saved in a system logs folder

+## Software Setup
+1. Python 3.10+
+2. Anaconda or other Python Environment Manager(optional)
+3. Laptop running a Python IDE (VSCode was preferred)

+## Hardware Setup
+1. Both the laptop and the Arthrex Synergy Vision console needs to be connected to the same wifi network.
+2. Note the IP Address in the Synergy Vision Console Splash Screen.
+Another way to obtain the IP address is to open the Internet settings menu on the tablet.
+3. Username and Password for Console is console-specific.

 ## Installation